 CER 506/MBA 506 Leadership, Team Effectiveness and Communications (offered on-campus) *

 Note: Core Courses may NOT be used to satisfy the requirements of the Advanced Graduate Certificate (AGC) in Human Resource Management.
-For students entering the program as of Fall 2014, CEX 515/MBA 515 Managing in a Global Economy and MBA 592 Organizational Behavior may only be used as core courses.
+For students who matriculated in the program prior to Fall 2014, CEX 515/MBA 515 Managing in a Global Economy and MBA 592 Organizational Behavior may be used as core courses.
 The courses can be used only as electives by those students who matriculated in Fall 2014 or later.

 2. HRM & EMPLOYEE RELATIONS Courses - 18 credits